 \section{Implementation}

-Based on the design of the dynamic centralized scheduling, we implement a distributed fuzzing tool called UniFuzz.
-UniFuzz is built on top of AFL (version 2.52b) by adding 3500 lines of C code.
-The scheduler, which controls instances to alter between fuzzing and evaluating, is implemented in C language.
-It communicates with fuzzing instances based on TCP, which is realized by socket and directs instances to do fuzzing or evaluating.
-Since the socket communication based on TCP is blocked, it is unable to handle the instances’ concurrent requests.
-For solving this problem, we apt for \emph{select} (an interface of system call) to handle the requests from multi-instances, which performs better in current processing with non-blocking.
-Besides, we call \emph{pthread} (a multiple thread library) to initiate new threads to evaluate the seed queue and use ``lock'' to maintain status information, avoiding multiple threads’ competition for data.
-The database is built on MongoDB, which is used to store seeds as well as their fuzzing status.
-All of the other parts, including scheduler, fuzzing instances, and evaluating instances, use \emph{libmongoc} to interact with the database.
+Based on the design of centralized dynamic scheduling, we implement a distributed fuzzing tool called UltraFuzz.
+UltraFuzz was built on top of AFL (version 2.52b) by adding 3500 lines of C code.
+The scheduler, which also controls instances to alter between fuzzing and evaluating, is implemented in the C language.
+It communicates with instances based on TCP, which is realized by the socket and directs instances to perform either fuzzing or evaluating tasks.
+Since the socket communication based on TCP is blocking, we use {\emph{select} (an interface of a system call) to handle the concurrent requests from multi-instances, which performs better in current processing with non-blocking.
+The database is built on MongoDB, which is used to store seeds and their fuzzing status.
+All of the other parts, including the scheduler, fuzzing instances, and evaluating instances, use \emph{libmongoc} to interact with the database.
 The fuzzing instances are implemented based on AFL.
 The evaluating instance is self-implemented via C language.
 UltraFuzz has been made publicly available online \footnote{\url{https://gitlink.org.cn/hunter-2018/Ultrafuzz.git}} to encourage and support future research.

-We will make the source code of UniFuzz and the raw data of our experiment publicly available online after the double-blind review process, hoping to foster future research on this topic.